uclapi/uclapi/backend/uclapi/source/workspaces-historical.rst

 Finally the historical data is stored within workspaces_historical.
 This is stored as deltas (only the datetime of the change of state is saved, with the in-between values interpolated).
-The API provides updates on a 10 minute frequency hwoever only around 1/20 of these values are stored.
+The API provides updates on a 10 minute frequency however only around 1/20 of these values are stored.

 Tests
 -----